Geometric Control Theory Over Networks: Minimal Node Cardinality Disturbance Decoupling Problems: Disturbance decoupling problems over networks: formulation and solution

-The condition for solving the DDPSF is well-know from the literature \cite{basile1969controlled,wonham1970decoupling}, and it is based on the maximal controlled invariant set of Proposition~\ref{prop:Z}, initialized in $\Vm\smallsetminus\Tm$.
-We have the following necessary and sufficient conditions for the solvability of the DDPSF.
+does not depend on the disturbance vector $w(t)$, $\forall\,t\geq0$.
+Equivalently, the DDPSF is solvable if $ \exists \, F$ s.t. $T(sI-A+BF)^{-1}D=0$, $\forall\,s$.
+For subspaces, the geometric solution to the DDPSF is well-known from the literature \cite{basile1969controlled,wonham1970decoupling}, and reads $\Dm\subseteq\Zm^\ast$, where $\Zm^\ast$ is the maximal controlled invariant subspace contained in $\ker T$.
+A constructive sufficient condition for the solvability of the DDPSF can be achieved by means of the maximal controlled invariant node set contained in $\Vm\smallsetminus\Tm$, i.e., $\Zm^\circ$.